andrewflik/Parman/README.md

   </a>

 <br>
-Parman is a Dapp built with Ethereum blockchain and Fortmatic for digitaly signing social media post with a private key.
+Parman is a Dapp built with Ethereum blockchain and Fortmatic for digitaly signing social media post with a private key.   <br>
 Category - BlockChain
 <br>
 <p float="left">